Nutritional Sciences: Physiology and Metabolism

 Admission to the Major

+IMPORTANT: As of Summer 2024, the Nutritional Sciences & Toxicology department has undergone curriculum and structural changes for the previous NST majors (Physiology & Metabolism, Toxicology, and Dietetics) that has led to the development of our new and consolidated major — Nutrition & Metabolic Biology (NMB)!
+All students applying for the Fall 2025 cohort and beyond will only be able to apply for the NMB major.
 Advice on admission for freshmen and transfer students can be found on the Rausser College of Natural Resources Prospective Student website.
-Freshmen students apply to the Nutritional Science B.S. major and then declare their specialization in Physiology and Metabolism once they have completed the required subset of prerequisites for this major specialization.
-Freshmen applying to Rausser College may also select the Rausser College undeclared option and declare the major by the end of their fourth semester.
-Transfer students may apply directly to the major and indicate their intended specialization through the UC application.
+First Year Admits/Freshmen applying to Rausser College may also select the Rausser College undeclared option and declare the major by the end of their fourth semester.
+Transfer students may apply directly to the major and indicate their intended specialization through the UC application and must meet the the minimum requirements outlined in the Transfer Admission Guidelines.

 Information for current Berkeley students who would like to declare the major after admission, including information on a change of major or change of college, please see Rausser College's Change of College page.